NHSDigital/patient-switching-adaptors-mapping-documentation/organisations/README.md

 ```
 </details>

 If after generating the organisations above, the losing practice is not present in the Agent Directory and
 needs to be referenced as an author for a [Document Reference](../document%20references/README.md), an Organisation
 is generated with the losing practice ODS code.

-1. A String is added to the line array for each streetAddressLine element.
-The first occurrence of `addr` is mapped,
-   additional occurrences are ignored.
-2. The first occurrence of `telecom` is mapped, additional occurrences are ignored.
-3. Multiple practitioners could represent the same organisation.
-Therefore, the adaptor maps the first instance of
-   a represented organisation, determined by ODS code, to an `Organization` and links the relevant
-   [Practitioners](../practioners/README.md) via `PractionerRole` resources.
-The `id` is appended with `"-ORG"` as the
-   [Practitioner](../practioners/README.md) mapping also uses the value mapped from `Agent / id [@root]`.

 ### Generated Organisation
 | Mapped to (JSON FHIR Organisation resource field) | Mapped from (XML HL7 / other)                                  |